Weak and semi normalization in real algebraic geometry

-The concept of weak-normalization of a complex analytic variety has been introduced by Andreotti \& Norguet \cite{AN} in order to study the space of analytic cycles associated with a complex algebraic variety.
+Let us review the classical case.
+The weak-normalization of a complex analytic variety has been introduced by Andreotti \& Norguet \cite{AN} in order to study the space of analytic cycles associated with a complex algebraic variety.
 The operation of weak-normalization consists in enriching the sheaf of holomorphic functions with those continuous functions which are also meromorphic.
 Later Andreotti \& Bombieri \cite{AB} defined the notion of weak-normalization in the context of schemes.
 For algebraic varieties, it consists roughly speaking of an intermediate algebraic variety between an algebraic variety $X$ and its normalization, in such a way that the weak-normalization of $X$ is in bijection with $X$.
-One way to construct it is to identify in the normalization all the points belonging to the pre-image of the same point in $X$.
+The construction goes by identifying in the normalization all points in the fibers over $X$.
 It gives rise to a variety satisfying a universal property among those varieties in birational bijection via a universal homeomorphism onto $X$.
-The theory of seminormalization, closely related to that of weak-normalization, have been developed later by Traverso \cite{T} for commutative rings, with subsequent work notably by Swan \cite{Sw} or Leahy \& Vitulli \cite{LV} (see also \cite{Vcor}), with a more particular focus on the algebraic approach or the singularities.
-Note however that in the geometric context of complex algebraic variety, weak-normalization and seminormalization lead to the same notion.
+The theory of seminormalization, closely related to that of weak-normalization, have been developed later by Traverso \cite{T} for commutative rings, with subsequent work notably by Swan \cite{Sw} or Leahy \& Vitulli \cite{LV} (see also \cite{Vcor}), with a particular focus on the algebraic approach and the study of the singularities.
+Note that in the geometric context of complex algebraic variety, weak-normalization and seminormalization lead to the same notion.
 We refer to Vitulli \cite{V} for a survey on weak normality and seminormality for commutative rings and algebraic varieties.
-More recently, the concept of seminormalization is used in the minimal model program of Koll\'ar and Kov\'acs \cite{KoKo} and it appears also in \cite{Ko}.